 Having worked hard to accumulate their wealth and achieve their financial freedom, many high net worth individuals are naturally keen to put in place the right plans and tax-saving strategies to ensure they leave as much of their estate as possible to future generations.

 We have an enviable track record of advising and assisting individuals in the mitigation of their tax liabilities, helping them to preserve and pass as much of their wealth as possible to their heirs.

-We can help you put in place plans and strategies to minimise the amount of IHT that would otherwise be payable.
-This can include investing in tax-efficient share schemes or business ventures, giving away assets in your lifetime, taking out life insurance policies, setting up trusts, making gifts from your surplus income, maximising the use of your annual tax-free allowances, or giving money to charity.
+We can help you to reduce the amount of IHT that would otherwise be payable.
+This can include measures to invest in tax-efficient share schemes or business ventures, giving away assets in your lifetime, taking out life insurance policies, setting up trusts, making gifts from your surplus income, maximising the use of your annual tax-free allowances, or giving money to charity.

 Inheritance Tax is paid if a person’s estate (their property, money and possessions) is worth more than £325,000 when they die.
 Your estate will owe tax at 40% on anything above the £325,000 inheritance tax threshold (or 36% if you leave at least 10% of your net estate to a charity).

 Married couples and civil partners are able to pass their possessions and assets to each other tax-free (if UK-domiciled) and the surviving partner is allowed to use both tax-free allowances (when not utilised at the first death), effectively doubling their combined nil-rate band to £650,000.